jackfros-glitch/jackfros-glitch/README.md

 ### Hi there 👋

-Am a fullstack web developer with a flair for python currently use python to create website with python's framework such as Django and Flask, and familiar with frontend technologies such as html,css,javascript and with React.js, tailwind-css and bootstrap as my frameworks, love problem solving and creating digital solutions with python technologies, looking forward to opportunities where i can collaborate with other developers and employ my skills.
+I'm a full-stack web developer with expertise in Python, particularly using frameworks like Django and Flask.
+I'm also proficient in frontend technologies such as HTML, CSS, JavaScript, and I work with React.js, Tailwind CSS, and Bootstrap.
+I enjoy problem-solving and creating digital solutions using Python technologies.
+I'm eager to collaborate with other developers and leverage my skills for new opportunities.

 Please feel free to contact me for your web project or let's collaborate: